Standards, FRAMEWORKS AND GUIDELINES

-Spiritual Health Victoria has developed several standards and frameworks over the last year.
+Spiritual Health Association has developed several guidelines and frameworks over the last years.
 Spiritual Care Australia, the professional association for spiritual care practitioners also published their standards in 2013.

-Spiritual Care in Victorian Health Services: Towards Best Practice Framework:
+Spiritual Care in Victorian Health Services: Towards Best Practice Framework 2016:

-This Framework is intended as a resource for use by health service executives, spiritual care managers and their line managers in the consideration of good practice for spiritual care of patients, families and staff in health services in Victoria.
+The Framework is intended as a resource for use by health service executives, spiritual care managers and their line managers in the consideration of good practice for spiritual care of patients, families and staff in health services in Victoria.
+This document is currently under revision.
 To download please click here.

 Capability Framework for Spiritual Care Practitioners in Health Services 2016: